SIM CITY (1989)

 This was one of the first sim games (Populous was also released the same year) and inspired many that followed it.
 For me, the greatest enjoyment came from the sandbox mode, something that was extremely unique in the 1980's.
 You could start with a blank canvas (or a partly-built one) and mess around to your heart's content, without worrying about time limits or scenarios.
 You could also unleash natural disasters on your city, which was great fun in a computer game as nobody actually gets hurt!

-I enjoyed the game so much that I bought it again for my PC around six years ago.
+I enjoyed the game so much that I bought it again for my PC around eight years ago.
 It's one of those games that you find yourself going back to time and time again.
 A true classic.
 In fact, I think I might go and have another play at it right now!